cap11235/charch_repo/README.md

 charch_repo
 ===========

 My own Arch package repository.
-Running `build_pkgs` will erase every package in pkg, rebuild them, then build a package index.
-You want to set your repository path to `pkg`.
+Running `build_pkgs` will erase every package in `pkg`, rebuild them, then build a package index.
+You want to set your repository path to `charch_repo/pkg`, with repository name `[charch]`.